On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Experiment Details

 \subsection{Continual Learning: Catastrophic Forgetting}

 The experiment on continual learning discussed in \cref{sec:continual-learning} was carried out using the \texttt{Avalanche} library \citep{lomonaco2021avalanche} on an NVIDIA GeForce RTX 2080 GPU.
-As models, we chose a two-layer neural net with ReLU non-linearities (MLP) and a WideResNet with varying widening factors based on the implementation by \citet{kuen2017wideresnet_pytorch}.
+As models, we chose a \(2\)-layer neural net with ReLU non-linearities (MLP) and a WideResNet (WRN) with depth \(\nndepth=10\) and varying widening factors based on the implementation by \citet{kuen2017wideresnet_pytorch}.
 The benchmark datasets we used are standard benchmarks from continual learning and are described below:

 The exact training hyperparameters we chose are summarized in \cref{tab:continual-learning-experiment-hyperparameters}.
 All experiments were repeated for five different random seeds.